yukajyeh/-Where-s-Wally-/README.md

 # Where-s-Wally
+My very 1st coding assignment!
 A simple Javascript browser game of the classic Where's Wally / Waldo (depends on where you're from) 🔎 🔎

 Play it here: https://yy-where-s-wally.netlify.app